iturdikulov/notes/my awesome software list.md

 ---
-title: "My awesome software list"
+date: 1678636800
 tags:
-  - "outline"
+- outline
-date: 1678636800
 ---

+# My awesome software list

 This is a list my daily-used software.
 Some of them described in more details in other notes.